AdaCore/gnatstudio/docs/users_guide/extending.rst

 There is a strong relationship between GPS actions, as defined in the customization files (:ref:`Defining_Actions`), and scripting languages.
-You can bind actions to menus and keys through the customization files or the :menuselection:`Edit --> Key shortcuts` dialog.
+You can bind actions to menus and keys through the customization files or the :menuselection:`Edit --> Preferences...` dialog.
 These actions can execute any script command (see :ref:`Defining_Actions`) using the `<shell>` XML tag.